Vision: Setting the standard of excellence for mission support through environmental stewardship.

 USACHPPM (currently US Army Public Health Command) updated the Installation Operational Noise Management Plan to quantify the noise environment using the most up-to-date information available for increased training and mobilization activities at Fort Bliss.
 The Plan includes peak noise contours for large caliber weapons training, as well as updated contours based on day-night average sound levels for large caliber weapons and military aircraft.

 Fort Bliss operates a Municipal Landfill however the landfill is nearly full.
 Fort Bliss is presently working with the Corps of Engineers to close the landfill in the near future.
-You can visit the Fort Bliss Recycles program here.
+You can visit the Fort Bliss Qualified Recycling Program here.

 The Fort Bliss Municipal Solid Waste Facility (landfill) will soon reach maximum capacity and close.
 Currently there is very little space remaining in the Type I cell (refuse cell) and about 2 remaining years of life in the Type IV cell or Rubble Cell.
 Fort Bliss has submitted an Evapotranspiration final Cover permit amendment to the TCEQ (Texas Commission on Environmental Quality) for review and approval.